 I received my undergraduate degree from Antioch University in Marina del Rey, CA. Thereafter, I received a Masters degree from the University of Southern California, where I graduated with Honors.
 As a USC Field Instructor, I was awarded the Master Field Instructor Award.
 I continue to serve as Adjunct Faculty at USC's graduate School of Social Work.
 I hold a certificate in Advanced Psychoanalytic Psychotherapy from the Southern California Psychoanalytic Institute, and a Diplomate in Clinical Social Work, where I ranked in the top 5% nationwide.
 I have been certified as an EMDR practitioner by EMDRIA.

 My career in the field of social services began in 1991 when I assisted victims of domestic violence and their children at a local battered women's shelter in Los Angeles.
 Thereafter, I worked at a residential facility with court-ordered adolescents with a range of behavioral and psychological disorders.
 Subsequently, I treated adults, adolescents and the elderly at UCLA's Neuropsychiatric Institute, in-patient and out-patient, where I received awards for excellence.
 I have counseled staff and faculty at USC's Employee Assistance Program.
 I have also served as a Field Instructor for UCLA, USC and Antioch University, supervising graduate students in their field placements.
-I was the recipient of the Master Field Instructor Award.
 As part-time faculty, I have served as a Field Liaison and Academic Advisor to USC School of Social Work's graduate students and taught Child and Adolescent Development and Social Work across a range of different contexts at the graduate level.
 As a Clinical Supervisor at Bienestar Human Services, I supervise licensed and Masters level therapists.
 I also served as the Regional Clinical Director at Aegis Medical Systems,a methadone clinic treating opiate dependency, where I provided supervision and training on a range of clinical issues.
 I also held the role of Adjunct Professor at Ryokan College, a graduate program in Psychology.
 I have lectured on a range of clinical disorders and participated in the development of a variety of clinical programs.
 In addition to my private practice, I was also the Clinical Director of TheACY, a grief support program for children and adults.
 I served on Didi Hirsch's Survivors After Suicide Advisory Board and facilitate support groups for those who have lost loved ones to suicide.
 I have also provided critical incident stress debriefings to organizations who have lost employees to suicide.
 As an EMDR-certified therapist, I work with those who have suffered trauma, as well as other therapists seeking consultation for their practices.
 In January 2019, I received recognition as One of LA's Top 10 Therapists by the Motion Picture and Television Industries.

 "Emotional Intelligence is a way of recognizing, understanding, and choosing how we think, feel, and act.
 It shapes our interactions with others and our understanding of ourselves.
 It defines how and what we learn; it allows us to set priorities; it determines the majority of our daily actions.
 Research suggests it is responsible for as much as 80% of the "success" in our lives." -From Handle With Care: Emotional Intelligence Activity Book, Daniel Freeman, et. al.